Subham-Beura/Subham-Beura/README.md

 * 🌍  I'm based in Bhubaneswar,Odisha,India
 * ✉️  You can contact me at [subhambeura20@gmail.com](mailto:subhambeura20@gmail.com)
-* 🧠  I'm learning Rust
+* 🧠  I'm learning Go
 * 🤝  I'm open to collaborating on MERN stack projects

 ### Skills